-Choosing a domain name for your eCommerce website is one of the most important business decisions you can make.
+Choosing a domain name when creating an eCommerce website is one of the most important business decisions you can make.
 As the URL (web address) your customers type into the address bar of their browser, your domain name affects your branding, visibility, search rankings, and more.
 What with all the competition out there, you need to be memorable, and your domain name can do a lot to help or hinder that.

 A bad domain name can make your site hard to find and impossible for customers to remember — and a good domain name can do the exact opposite, firmly establishing your brand in the minds of online shoppers everywhere.
 This is why it's so important that you choose the right domain name for your business.

 Unfortunately, the process isn't always easy.
 The registration itself is simple, but the steps leading up to it can present a significant challenge if you don't know the details involved.
 Gaining a better understanding of domain names in general can help you grasp why this is such an important choice for your business, and can help you make an informed decision.

 This article will explain the important facts about domain names and provide you with tips for choosing one that will serve your business well.

 Domain names are made of three basic parts.
 For a specific domain name example, we'll use www.3dcart.com.
 In this domain name: